chundley/clash.tools/doc/app.md

 ### ct-app[n]
 Each app server should be exactly the same other than host name

+#### Security
+Initial security setup can be found in the [general security doc here](doc/security.md).
+Do those steps before moving on.

+Add firewall rules to support the application running on port 7997.

+`$ sudo ufw allow 7997/tcp`

 #### Set timezone to UTC
 Every server in the cluster needs to be set to the same timezone: